rogerkt2/rogerkt2.github.io/projects/manoa-mentoring.md

 - Created profile collection that holds all users profile data (ex: First Name, Last Name, School Year, etc.)
 - Created the level system that computes and displays the user's level

+The link to site can be found here: [Manoa Mentoring](https://manoa-mentoring.site/) Project Page is found [here].

 Below is the LevelSystem.js file.
 It is the brain that computes the user's level data.
 ```cpp
 // Function to calculate the level up threshold based on the user's level